JamesRobertHawk/jamesroberthawk.github.io/_posts/2022-06-02-rendering-ps1.markdown

 5. [Conclusion](#conclusion)

 # Motivation
-I am developing an old-school 3D platformer [Chaos The Devil]({% post_url 2021-08-11-chaos-the-devil-announcement %}).
+I am developing an old-school 3D platformer.

 The idea is to recreate the look and feel of PS1 greats like Crash Bandicoot and Spyro The Dragon.